Cricket Green: Fictional character biography

-Life in Big City

-Afterwards, Cricket wants to make a good impression and so he gets the idea to launch a chicken into space with the help of Tilly and a random kid Remy, the latter afterwards becoming Cricket's best friend.
+After the move, Cricket wants to make a good impression and so he gets the idea to launch a chicken into space with the help of Tilly and a random kid Remy, the latter becoming Cricket's best friend.
 Sometime later, Cricket earns the Green family name by taking down his grandmother Alice for the Green Family Rite of Passage.

-Later one day, Cricket and his family go to a pool, where Cricket discovers a high diving board.
-He wanted to jump from it but was scared to do so.
-Though, he later builds up the courage and falls from a height even higher than the high dive, earning the respect of the other kids there; notably, Benny, Weezie and Kiki, who also befriend Cricket.
+Later one day, Cricket faces his fear of heights when he goes to the pool one day, falling from a height higher than the high dive, earning the respect of the other kids there; notably, Benny, Weezie and Kiki, who later befriend Cricket.

+Cricket would soon find himself working at Big Coffee to pay off a massive amount of damage he had caused there, forming a strong bond with Gloria over time.
 At a Valentine's Day dance, Cricket gains a crush on a girl Gabriella, though struggles to muster up the courage to dance with her.
 By the time he does, Remy had already stolen the spot.
 Ever since that day, Cricket has been lovestruck.
 Remy pushes him to talk to her, wanting to help him out for once.
 Though, when Gabriella announces she's going to Montreal, he panics and, with the help of Vasquez and Remy, catches her bus to express his feelings, to which she reciprocated; therefore, they began dating.